bwonymph/BCFwebsite/README.md

 # BCFwebsite
 Website for Blockchain Career Fair by ZS Blockchain

 For Screenshots and video example, go to screenshots_ex folder.

-May need to download video or repo to view video due to size.
+Youtube link to video here -> https://youtu.be/QlrTWsxw1uc